Creative Writing in Your Homeschool

 These six strategies for teaching story structure are great ways to help students develop their communication and comprehension skills.
 Experiment with visuals and games geared toward younger students, and graphs and charts that will especially appeal to older or more analytical students.

-Using a student’s natural creativity and enthusiasm can be a great jumping off point for your creative writing lessons, but not every student has the inclination or confidence to embrace creative writing initially.
-Check out these ten ideas for making writing fun for some great tips for encouraging reluctant writers and teaching structure to enthusiastic ones, creative ways to jumpstart the writing process, and more.
+Using a student’s natural creativity and enthusiasm can be a great jumping-off point for your creative writing lessons, but not every student has the inclination or confidence to embrace creative writing initially.

 Creative Writing Assignments

 A fun way to round out your creative writing assignments is to incorporate binding the finished projects into the process.
 That doesn’t mean you have to send materials away to be bound–although that can be a fun way to experiment and learn about different methods if your budget allows.
 These five DIY book-binding methods are just as effective for your purposes, and are fun ways for students to showcase their work, practice fine motor skills, and unleash their creativity.
 This also provides a great opportunity for students to practice summarizing and advertising their “book” by designing book jackets, covers, and illustrations.